raestrada/kumeo/docs/docs/index.md

 ### Key Features

 - **Declarative Workflows**: Define agent interactions as event-driven flows using a simple, readable syntax
+- **True NoOps Solution**: The language itself handles everything from code generation to deployment - just write your workflow and run it
+- **Multi-Language Code Generation**: Automatically selects the optimal language for each component (Rust for LLMs and basic operations, Python for ML and Bayesian networks)
 - **Agent Types**: Support for LLMs (Ollama/OpenAI), ML models (scikit-learn, ONNX), Bayesian networks, and human-in-the-loop
 - **Event Orchestration**: Built on NATS for real-time, distributed communication
 - **Kubernetes Native**: Auto-generates deployment manifests for scalable infrastructure